mike-fabian/ibus-typing-booster/content/docs/user/index.md

 ⚠️ **Current limitations**:

+- **Preedit Colours** (currently work only on Xorg, not on Wayland):

+    Since Typing Booster >= 2.27.53, a foreground colour for the m17n preedit text can be set.

-- **Preedit Colours**: Unlike ibus-m17n, Typing Booster does not support configuring preedit text foreground and background colors.
-This feature is unlikely to be added.
+    Unlike ibus-m17n, Typing Booster does not support configuring a background colour for the m17n preedit text This feature is unlikely to be added.

 # Key and Mouse bindings {#key-and-mouse-bindings}